Difference between Public Company vs Private Company

 Let us discuss some of the major key differences between Public Company vs Private Company

-- In a private company, it is not mandatory to call a statutory meeting of members, whereas it is mandatory to have a statutory meeting in case of a public limited company.
+- In a private company, it is not mandatory to call a statutory meeting of members, whereas it is mandatory to have a statutory meeting in the case of a public limited company.

-- There must be a minimum of seven members to form and start a public company, on the other side private company has a limit of a minimum of two members to start the business.
+- There must be a minimum of seven members to form and start a public company, on the other side a private company has a limit of a minimum of two members to start business.

 - There is no capping for the maximum number of members in a public limited company.
 But a private company cannot have more than 200 members, subject to some conditions.

 - To start a public company there should be at least 3 directors and is a privately held company, the minimum number of directors should be 2.

 - In a public company, at least 5 members must be present personally at the Annual general meeting (AGM) for the formation of the requisite quorum, whereas in a private limited company at least 2 members should present in the AGM.

 - General Public can be invited by the company for subscription of shares of the public limited company.
 On the other hand, there is no such thing in a private limited company inviting the general public for the subscription of share

 - The issuance of the prospectus is compulsory in the public limited company and for the private limited company, there is no such instance.